dglmartins/mobile-flashcards/README.md

 Runs app in development mode.

+With Xcode installed, type `i` to launch IOS simulator.

 This project was tested in XCode Simulator.

 You can also open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.